markfinger/assembla/README.md

 one difference is that dashes are replaced with underscores, so `status-name` would become `status_name`.

-Where possible, values are coerced to native Python types.
+Where possible, values are coerced to native Python types, eg: dates are parsed as as `datetime.datetime` objects.

 Caching